up-for-grabs/up-for-grabs.net/README.md

 If you have a fork of the repository, change `up-for-grabs` into your GitHub account named above.

-You need Ruby 2.4 and Bundler 1.16.x installed to test the site - you can confirm these are present by running these commands:
+We recommend installing Ruby 2.6.x and Bundler 2.0.x to test the site - you can confirm these are present by running these commands:

 ```
-ruby -v
+$ ruby -v
+ruby 2.6.4p104 (2019-08-28 revision 67798) [x86_64-darwin18]
-bundle -v
+$ bundle -v
+Bundler version 2.0.2
 ```

 If you're happy with that, run these commands in the directory where you cloned the up-for-grabs repository: